Healthy Living Ambassadors Program

 - Offers opportunities to connect with like-minded peers and build new friendships.
 Encourages a sense of community and resilience.

-Want an HLA program at your School?
+Want an HLA program at your School or Curious about local 4-H Programs?

 HLA Program Coordinators